WASdev/sample.SpringBootMVC/README.md

 ### Change the Packaging Type

-After doing this, we can set our packaging type to `liberty-assembly.
+After doing this, we can set our packaging type to `liberty-assembly`.
 By default, no packaging type is specified in the sample project, so you'll need to add

 ```
 <packaging>liberty-assembly</packaging>